 Clone MAC The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
+It is not recommended replace the Internet port's MAC address with the MAC address of your Ethernet card.

-It is not recommended Address: that you change the default MAC address unless required by your ISP.
+Address: that you change the default MAC address unless required by your ISP.
 You can use the Clone Your PC's MAC Address button to